PainsPerdus/gboi-kirby/docs/_posts/2020-06-25-some-explanation-on-graphics.md

 date: 2020-06-25 09:32:09 +0200
 ---

-Even if our project is based on _The Binding of Isaac_, we decided to make our own graphics with our own little character.
-And it's time for me to make a proper introduction.
+Even though our project is based on _The Binding of Isaac_, we decided to create our own visual identity, with an original main character.

-## The main character: Pinkie

-### First step
+## First steps

-At first, when we started to talk about our project, team_kirby wanted to add new ideas of gameplay, and we chose to take some from the game _Doom_.
-So we wanted a character ready to murder anyone with blood and lots of violence.
-But another idea was to have a cute character to enhance its violence and psychotic behavior.
+At first, when we started to talk about our project, we at Team Kirby wanted to add new gameplay ideas, and we chose to draw inspiration from the _Doom_ games.

-So we wanted something cute but murderous.
+We wanted a badass character, ready to murder anyone in a whirlwind of blood and violence, and we thought that making it look innocent would be in hilarious contrast with its psychopathic behavior.
+So our goal was to make something both cute and murderous.

+## Meet 'Piney'

+At first, we tried to make an 8x8 character.
+We wanted to reduce the number of horizontal sprites to a minimum (given that only 10 can be displayed on a given line), and we thought it would be hilarious to have an undersized main character wielding huge weapons and wreaking havoc on enemies several times its size.

-At first, we tried to make a character made of 8x8 pixels (to reduce the number of horizontal sprites) but we didn't manage to have both the **smile** (for the psychotic part) and the **ears/horns/cute details** (for the cute part).
-Also, we chose to make a 8x16 sprite to have both of those ideas.
-And so, after some tries, we created Pinkie :
+Alas, 8x8 was too small for us to manage getting both the **smile** (for the 'psychopathic' component) and the **ears/horns/hair** (for the 'cute' component) right, so we chose to go with an 8x16 sprite.

+After some trial and error, we created **Piney**:

 <img src="/gboi-kirby/assets/img/latwalk1.gif" width="150"  />
 <img src="/gboi-kirby/assets/img/downwalk1.gif" width="150"  />

-Pinkie is a pineapple.
-Pinkie is cute.
-Pinkie will murder everyone.
+Piney is a pineapple.
+Piney is cute.
+Piney will murder anyone without remorse.

-### Its weapon
+### Piney's preferred way of killing: up close, bloody and personal

+At that point, we had the cuteness down.
+But we needed to show Piney's, uh, _peculiar_ tendencies in some way, and what better way to do that than through the gameplay?
-So, right, Pinkie is cute.
-But we wanted him murderous with psychotic tendencies.
-And the best way to show that was through its gameplay, and more precisely, through its weapon and way of killing.
-And because _Doom_ was one of our inspirations, we easily agreed to give our little Pinkie an oversized chainsaw.
+More specifically, through its weapon and favorite way of killing.
+And because _Doom_ was a major inspiration, we easily agreed to give our little Piney an oversized  chainsaw.

+_NB: getting it to be oversized without wasting sprites is proving to be a challenge._

+At first, it was just supposed to be one of our mad pineapple's many weapons, but as discussions proceeded, we agreed that it should have a special place and become our character's iconic weapon.

-At first, it wasn't supposed to become this iconic, but as we talked about our little cute murderous and psychotic pineapple, we decided to make it more iconic.
-Here, a preliminary version of it in action:
+Here is a preliminary version of it in action:

 <img src="/gboi-kirby/assets/img/chainsaw1.gif" width="150" />

-### What more ?
+### What more?

 For the time being, I'm focusing a lot on the chainsaw.
-It must be violent, oversized, and I brainstorm a lot with [@yberreby](https://github.com/yberreby) to know what to do with it.
+It must be messy to use, oversized, and I brainstormed a lot with [@yberreby](https://github.com/yberreby) to know what to do with it.

-Also, another game mechanic is yet to be implemented: the Dash.
+It will be used in combination with another game mechanic that is yet to be
+implemented: the **Dash**, a super-fast move that should be high-risk, high-reward, and high-fun.

-It's supposed to be a major part of the gameplay, also I need to offer Pinkie a good dash animation so that the player have a good experience playing.
+It's supposed to be a major part of the gameplay, so I need to offer Piney a good dash animation in order for the player have a good gameplay experience.

-## Maps and general estethics
+## Maps and general aestethics

 I'm working with [@Chatpion](https://github.com/ChatPion) and [@RoussyE](https://github.com/RoussyE) to create the graphics they need for the maps (pikes, walls, holes...).

-Because we want to make a violent game (with blood and explosions!) we will need lots of sprites/tiles (we haven't decided how to make it yet) to make visible all those information on screen.
-Also, I decided to have very simple map graphics at first (not to saturate the visual information so that the player can still manage to play despite the bloodshed).
+Because we want to make a violent game (with blood and explosions!) we will need lots of sprites/tiles (we haven't decided how to make it yet) to display all that information on screen.
+Also, I decided to have very simple map graphics at first, so as not to saturate the visual information so that the player can manage to see what's going on despite the bloodshed.